 A plastic surgeon who's experienced in breast reconstruction can work with you to develop a correction plan that addresses all your concerns and goals.

+If these more minor procedures aren’t sufficient, you might consider additional surgery — either on the reconstructed breast(s) or the opposite natural breast — to achieve a better result.
 Most plastic surgeons recommend that you wait at least 6 months to 1 year after reconstruction before having any more surgery to fix any defects.
-This allows your tissues to heal and allows any distortion or asymmetry to stabilize.
+This allows your tissues to heal and allows any distortion or asymmetry (imbalance) to stabilize.